docker/docs/docker-store/byol.md

   * Attributes (Order)

 **Cancel** an order.
-Canceling an order will put it in a cancelled state.
+Canceling an order puts it in a cancelled state.
 The order is frozen once cancelled (that is, no further changes may be made to it).

 * Request (application/json)
   * Attributes (OrderCancellationRequest)